trapoom555/trapoom555-blog/content/posts/ViT.md

 author: "trapoom555"
 title: "ViT : Vision Transformer"
 date: "2024-01-13"
 description: "The Transformer does not limited to texts.
-(Published : 2020)"
+(Published : 2020.10, Google)"
 tags: [
     "computer-vision",
     "paper-review"